racklet/racklet/docs/rfcs/0001-high-level-architecture.md

 #### Layer 3: Firmware

-The firmware layer is defined as the code that is running in "bare metal" environments, i.e. before the primary OS of the compute has been loaded, or on the BMC [microcontroller].
+The firmware layer is defined as the code that is running in "bare metal" environments, i.e. on the compute before the primary OS has been loaded, or on the BMC [microcontroller].
 Examples of code that is capable of (and specialized at) running before the primary OS includes the (proprietary) [Raspberry Pi firmware], [LinuxBoot], [u-boot], and [TF-A].
 We strive to use open source [Embedded Rust] due to the language's suitability for memory safe firmware and good support for most popular microcontrollers.

 [microcontroller]: https://en.wikipedia.org/wiki/Microcontroller
 [Raspberry Pi firmware]: https://github.com/raspberrypi/firmware